 Later Years and Death:

 Hedy once said,“After a taste of stardom, everything else is poverty.”
-After making her last movie The Female Animal (1958), she started entering the”everything else” of her life.
+After making her last film The Female Animal (1958), she started entering the “everything else” of her life.
 She stopped working and lost most of her money on many scandals, including two shoplifting arrests.
 Her romances were even more fruitlessly complicated.
-Her plastic surgery ruined her natural beauty.
-Hedy spent most of her time painting, and although later she was a little bit recognized for her artistic talent (she had some small exhibitions in NYC), it could not help much in paying off all her enormous bills.
+Hedy spent most of her time painting, and although later she was a little bit recognized for her artistic talent, it could not help much in paying off all her enormous bills.
 Later she sold off all her belongings in an auction.
 During the last years of her life, she became reclusive.
-She contacted with her children and friends only by telephone.
+She contacted with her children and friends only by the telephone.
 In 1997, she was given the prestigious Pioneer Award by the Electronic Frontier Foundation.
 Her son Tony accepted the award for her.
 It was rather late, but Hedy only said “It’s about time”.
 She died in Altamonte Springs, Florida on January 19th, 2000.
 According to her wish, her son Anthony Loder spreaded her ashes in the Vienna Woods (Austria).